runvnc/tersenet/README.md

 ### Application attachments

 Applications may be attached to pages.
-They appear on the Applications tab and are not loaded unless explicitly launched by the user.
+They appear on the Applications tab and are not downloaded or executed unless explicitly launched by the user.

 Attached applications are written in web assembly with some basic I/O abilities which include: